arthurbraga9/Habits/README.md

 - **Multi-player**: Each user creates a profile and sets their own goals.
 - **Daily Goals**: Customize hours/day for Sleep, Workout, Studying; sessions/day for Anki.
 - **Flexible Logging**: Logs before 4 AM roll into the previous day.
 - **Proof Uploads**: Require a screenshot (Garmin/Strava, app snapshot, etc.) for each log.
 - **Exceptions**: Pre-declare “Illness” or “Death” days to preserve streaks.
+- **Profiles & Following**: Set a display name and choose who to follow.
+- **Cheer Logs**: Encourage friends with a one-click “Cheer” on each entry.
 - **Sub-Streaks & Main Streak**: Track continuous weeks of compliance for Workout, Anki, Studying (Anki counts as Studying), and an overall “Main 🔥” streak requiring all three.
 - **Dashboard**: Line chart of weekly minutes per activity over the last 12 weeks.
 - **Social Feed**: View recent logs from people you follow; “Cheer” others’ logs.
+- **CSV Export**: Download your full log history from the dashboard.
 - **History View**: Select any past date to see everyone’s logs.
 - **Leaderboard**: Rank users by their current Main streak.